US allows emergency COVID-19 vaccine in bid to end pandemic

 —Expect a sore arm and some flu-like symptoms such as fever, fatigue, headache and chills after the second dose.
 While uncomfortable, those reactions only last about a day.
 “That’s just your immune system working.
 It’s a good thing,” Offit said.

-–Authorities are investigating several allergic reactions reported in Britain by people with a history of severe allergies.
-Offit said it is routine in the U.S. for the vaccinated to stick around for a half-hour so they could get prompt treatment if such reactions appear.
+—Authorities are investigating several allergic reactions reported in Britain by health workers with a history of severe allergies.
+The FDA said people must have treatments for allergic reactions on hand before they are administered the COVID-19 vaccine, and not give it to those with a known history of severe allergic reactions to any of its ingredients.

+—Every vaccine recipient must be given an FDA-written fact sheet about the vaccine and its known risks and benefits.

+—FDA didn’t forbid the vaccine’s use in pregnant women but noted there isn’t enough evidence to determine its safety in that group.

 If emergency use of Moderna’s vaccine also is authorized, the U.S. expects to vaccinate 20 million people by the end of December.
 They hope to have enough for another 30 million people in January and 50 million in February.